Peter H. Clark: Career

-He became principal of Gaines High School in 1866 and held that post until 1886, when he was fired on political grounds.
-He left Cincinnati in 1887 to serve as principal of the Alabama State normal and Industrial School, and in 1888 went to St. Louis where he taught at the segregated Sumner High School for twenty years.
+Clark became principal of Gaines High School in 1866, and held that post until 1886, when he was fired on political grounds.
+He left Cincinnati in 1887 to serve as principal of the Alabama State Normal and Industrial School, and in 1888 went to St. Louis where he taught at the segregated Sumner High School for twenty years.

 Political activity

-He was an abolitionist.
+Clark was an abolitionist.
 In the first fugitive slave case in Ohio in 1853, George Washington McQuerry was taken into custody by men claiming he was an escaped slave.
 Clark was able to obtain a writ of habeas corpus from Judge John McLean so the case could go before the court.
 The case was unsuccessful and McQuerry was forced back into slavery.

+Clark became a member of the Republican Party in the 1850s.
+He joined the Liberal Republicans in 1872, but left after they nominated Horace Greeley for president.
+He attended the 1876 Republican National Convention and supported Rutherford B. Hayes in the presidential election.

-He was a member of the Republican Party from about 1856 to 1872 but left the party.
-In 1876 he joined the Workingmen's Party of the United States, the forerunner to the Socialist Labor Party of America, shortly after the Party's foundation.
-The following year he spoke to a crowd of thousands in Cincinnati in support of strikers in the Great Railroad Strike, denouncing the repression of the strikers by the state.
-The speech was decried by the local press, but was warmly received by socialists, and Clark ran as a Workingmen's Party candidate for state school commissioner the same year, becoming the first black socialist to run for office in the United States: he was not elected, but won about 8,000 votes.
+On March 26, 1877, Clark renounced the Republicans and joined the Workingmen's Party of the United States.
+He supported the Great Railroad Strike of 1877 and gave speeches to the strikes where he condemned their repression by the state and federal government and the economic crisis.
+In his speeches he called for the railroads to be nationalized and that the "title of private owners should be extinguished".
+Later that year he unsuccessfully ran as the Workingmen's candidate for state school commissioner, becoming the first black socialist to run for office in the United States.

 In 1878 he ran for congress on the Workingmen's Party ticket, one of the party's first congressional candidates.
 He ran in Ohio's 1st congressional district, garnering 275 votes, or 1.09%.

-He left the SLP in 1879 declaring "“The welfare of the Negro is my controlling political motive”, but doubting that the SLP shared this viewpoint.
+The Socialist Labor Party of America selected Clark to become a member of its National Executive Committee in 1878.
+Threats were made to remove him as principal of Gaines High School if he remained in the SLP, but these attempts failed due to "the colored people of Cincinnati, who had stood by me all my life-time, cam to my rescue" according to Clark..
+On July 21, 1879, he left the SLP as the party was not appealing to the interests of black people, but stated that he was still a socialist.
 In 1882, he aided county Democrats in organizing a civil rights bill, which passed into law.

 Death and legacy

 Clark had three children, daughters Ernestine and Consuelo, and son Herbert.
-Consuelo was a doctor and graduated from the School of Medicine at Boston University.
+Consuelo graduated from the Boston University School of Medicine and became the first African American woman to practice medicine in Ohio.

 Clark died on June 21, 1925.